thewellfrog/awesome-twin-flame-calculator/README.md

 ## Important Considerations

-⚠️ **Remember:** Calculators are tools for reflection, not absolute answers.
+> **Remember:** Calculators are tools for reflection, not absolute answers.
 True twin flame recognition comes from:
-- Deep inner knowing
+> - Deep inner knowing
-- Real-life experiences together
+> - Real-life experiences together
-- Personal growth triggered by the connection
+> - Personal growth triggered by the connection
-- Spiritual guidance and intuition
+> - Spiritual guidance and intuition

 No calculator can definitively confirm a twin flame connection—trust your journey and inner wisdom.

+---

+## Further Reading

+Articles and guides to deepen your understanding of twin flame connections.

+### Twin Flame Signs & Recognition
+- [7 Signs You've Met Your Twin Flame](https://www.tumblr.com/fountainofvastknowledge/806933734480904192) - Emotional guide to recognizing twin flame connections, with practical next steps and tools.
+- [Discovering Taro's Tarot: Your Guide to Love](https://medium.com/@dicktracey909/discovering-taros-tarot-your-guide-to-love-b3343ec1b85e) - Comprehensive guide to using tarot for love and relationship insights.

+### Spiritual Tools & Resources
+- [Best Free Spiritual Tools Online in 2026](https://spirit-tech.hashnode.dev/the-best-free-spiritual-tools-online-in-2026-a-developers-curated-list) - Developer-curated collection of spiritual calculators and tools.
+- [Your Ultimate Guide to Valentine's Day Tarot Reading](https://medium.com/@dicktracey909/your-ultimate-guide-to-valentines-day-tarot-reading-in-2026-9585c0458012) - Seasonal love spread for twin flames and soulmates.

 ---